 If you thought we were done calling you out on your bad beauty habits, you were wrong.
-You now understand why air drying your hair is bad for it, and why your pore strips are doing more harm than good; but we couldn't just leave it at your hair and skin.
+You now understand why air drying your hair is bad for it and why your pore strips are doing more harm than good, but we couldn’t just leave it at your hair and skin.
 No, we have to talk about your nail habits too.

 You’re probably familiar with the basics—don’t chew your nails, don’t pick your hangnails—you get the gist.
 However, we guarantee you’re guilty of at least a few of these cardinal nail care sins.
 Read on to see where you’re going wrong!

-Not cleaning your tools
+Nail mistake #1: Not cleaning your tools

-The best way to clean your tools is to wash them with soap and water, dry them thoroughly, then disinfect with some rubbing alcohol.
+The best way to clean your tools is to wash them with soap and water, dry them thoroughly, and then disinfect them with some rubbing alcohol.
 For other tools such as emery boards, they can never really be sanitised, so replace them often and make sure you don’t share them.

-Buffing your nails too often
+Nail mistake #2: Buffing your nails too often

 We all want shiny, healthy-looking natural nails, and buffing is often the easiest way to achieve just that.

-Letting your nails ‘breathe’
+Nail mistake #3: Letting your nails ‘breathe’

 The reason you don’t need to let your nails breathe between manicures is that your nails don’t actually ‘breathe’—all the nutrition they need is supplied through the blood vessels in the nail bed.

 What you’ll actually want to do to keep your nails strong and healthy is maintain a healthy lifestyle with a balanced diet and certain supplements (like biotin).
-One thing to consider, though, is that removing gel or acrylics causes damage to your nail, weakening it and thinning it (just like buffing them too often).
+One thing to consider, though, is that removing gel or acrylics causes damage to your nail, weakening and thinning it (just like buffing them too often).
 If you’re particularly fond of gel or acrylic manicures, you may want to grow your nails out between sets so that you’re not damaging them beyond repair.

-Picking off your polish
+Nail mistake #4: Picking off your polish

-Filing nails the wrong way
+Nail mistake #5: Filing your nails the wrong way

-Not washing your hands before painting your nails
+Nail mistake #6: Not washing your hands before painting your nails